KGB33/blog.kgb33.dev/content/posts/2023-01-12-Terraforming-Proxmox.md

 ```
 Then it can be used via `var.variable_name`.

-### Sops Aside
+### SOPS Aside

-There is several ways to set these variables, one of which is to
+There are several ways to set these variables, one of which is to
 use a special `terraform.tfvars` file.
 This is a simple text file
 in the format `variable_name = value`.